 - Contact and noncontact cooling water

 - Swimming pool discharges

 - Discharge of pesticides to control nuisance insects, animals, and plants

 Non-storm water waste water discharges

-The NPDES application form and instructions for non-storm water waste water discharges can be obtained from a district office or downloaded from the MDEQ, WRD NPDES Permits website.
+The NPDES application form and instructions for non-storm water waste water discharges can be obtained from a district office or downloaded from the EGLE, WRD NPDES Permits website.
 The electronic permit application should be completed, saved, printed, and signed.
 The original should be sent to the address on the application with all attachments.
 Be sure to save a copy for your records.

 Permit applications for non-storm water waste water discharges to surface water must be submitted to the address on the application, at least 180 days before the permit is needed.
 The application then proceeds through the standard permit review and development process.

 Storm water discharges to surface waters of the state